enkeduana/projects/web-scraping-playwright/README.md

 The main goal is to extract event information (such as title, date, time and thumbnail picture) by automating a Chromium browser and querying DOM elements.

-The extracted results are printed directly to the console, and on a basic interface that show every event as a bootstrap card.
+The extracted results are printed directly to the console, and on a basic interface that shows every event as a bootstrap card.

 Project structure: